 You have the right to request copies of certain of your personal information within our custody and control, and details of how we use that information.
+This is sometimes called a Subject Access Request.
 If you think any of the personal information we hold about you is inaccurate, you may also request it is corrected.
 You also have a right, in certain circumstances, to require us to stop processing your personal information.

 In relation to all of these rights, please email or write to us at the address below.
-Please note that we may, where permitted under applicable law, charge a small administrative fee and / or request proof of identity.
-We will respond to your requests within all applicable timeframes (in accordance with the Information Commissioner’s Office guidelines).
+Please note that we will require proof of identity in order to carry this out, and ask you the scope of the request you’re making, so that we can best help you within the applicable timeframe of one month (in accordance with the Information Commissioner’s Office guidelines).

 In certain circumstances (for example where required or permitted by law) we might not be able to provide you with access to some of your personal information, but where appropriate we will notify you of the reasons for this.

 10. Using countries outside of the EU